VinceBaz/bazinet_assortativity/README.md

 ## The data

 The [data](data) folder contains the data that was used to perform the analysis described in the main text of the paper.
 This data is stored in dictionaries saved as `.pickle` files.
-See the *Methods* section of the paper for more information about the data. **Please refer to the relevant publications listed in the references section below for more information about the data terms associated with each dataset used in this study.**
+See the *Methods* section of the paper for more information about the data. **Before using this data, please refer to the relevant publications listed in the references section below for more information about the data terms associated with each dataset.**

 ###  human_FC